geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Whose polish'd face a silvery lustre wore, 260

 But as, by chance, the guiding lamp he rais'd,
-His lifted arm the glittering surface grazed ;
+His lifted arm the glittering surface grazed;
-Slight was the touch ; and, patient of the stroke,
+Slight was the touch; and, patient of the stroke,
-No fragments shiver'd from the stricken rock ;
+No fragments shiver'd from the stricken rock;
 But when another night had past away,
 And all the Gnomes in peaceful slumber lay,
 A loud explosion shook the caves around,
-The Gnomes, astonish'd, hasten'd at the sound ;
+The Gnomes, astonish'd, hasten'd at the sound;
 Vast was the chasm, and like untempered glass,
 In thousand atoms laid the broken mass.* '2/0

 Now chang'd the scene — no more in solid blocks.
-Of size immense, ascend the lofty rocks ;
+Of size immense, ascend the lofty rocks;
 Disjointed, broken, every cleft contains
 Alluvial earth, and organiz'd remains.